This topic includes suggestions and best practices regarding ISL Conference Proxy configuration and security.

 Configuration -> General -> Default e-mail from address

-6. Enable SSL for ICP web pages - check this manual topic for more information.
+Configuration -> General -> System e-mail goes to - Enable SSL for ICP web pages - check this manual topic for more information.

-7. Check the SSL protocols and cipher suite settings (sample values included below) and make sure they match your security and compatibility requirements.
+- Check the SSL protocols and cipher suite settings (sample values included below) and make sure they match your security and compatibility requirements.
 Default protocol and cipher suite settings should be a good starting point and in case you have no specific requirements you should leave them at their default values.

-Configuration -> General -> HTTPT SSL protocol: ALL -SSLv2 -SSLv3
+Configuration -> General -> HTTPT SSL protocol: 0x0301-0x10000

 Important: Before making any permanent changes to protocol or cipher suite settings we strongly suggest testing all your main use cases to make sure these changes will not break backward compatibility where this is not acceptable.
 Suggested further reading:

-1. By default ICP administration is only possible from localhost - if plan to access the ICP administration machine via RDP or through an SSH tunnel, you can keep this default setting.
+- By default ICP administration is only possible from localhost - if you plan to access the ICP administration machine via RDP or through an SSH tunnel, you can keep this default setting.
 If you would like direct access to ICP administration from another machine, make sure you have an SSL certificate on your ICP and you force SSL for administration:

 Configuration -> Security -> Must use SSL for server administration: Yes